danielbodnar/awesome-stars/README.md

 - [andrewpap22/andreaspappas](https://github.com/andrewpap22/andreaspappas) - 🦁's Blog website, which can be also used as a template to make it your own!
 - [disposable/disposable](https://github.com/disposable/disposable) - A list of disposable/temporary email address domains
 - [appcypher/awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) - 😎 A curated list of languages that compile directly to or have their VMs in WebAssembly
-- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can "truly" self-host.
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
 Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [miroslavpejic85/mirotalk](https://github.com/miroslavpejic85/mirotalk) - 🚀 WebRTC - P2P - Simple, Secure, Fast Real-Time Video Conferences Up to 4k and 60fps, compatible with all browsers and platforms.
 - [a-synchronous/rubico](https://github.com/a-synchronous/rubico) - [a]synchronous functional programming
 - [hectorm/otpauth](https://github.com/hectorm/otpauth) - One Time Password (HOTP/TOTP) library for Node.js, Deno, Bun and browsers.